-An expression object used to define intrinsic functions (e.g. sin, cos, tan).
+An expression object for intrinsic (math) functions (e.g. sin, cos, tan).

 - args (tuple) Children nodes

 - name (string) The function name

 - fcn The function that is used to evaluate this expression

 PRECEDENCE = None

 Returns 1 if this operator is left-to-right associative or -1 if it is right-to-left associative.
 Any other return value will be interpreted as "not associative" (implying any arguments that are at this operator's PRECE-DENCE will be enclosed in parens).